masteruby/masteruby.github.io/learning-resources/_posts/2014-05-30-ruby-news-websites.md

 ## 2. [Ruby Daily](http://rubydaily.org/)

-Ruby Daily is a link aggregation website by Nick Kugaevsky.
+Ruby Daily is a daily newspaper website about Ruby by Nick Kugaevsky.
 It covers wide range of Ruby related subjects for example: Sinatra, Ruby on Rails, Heroku, RVM, TDD and more.

 ## 3. [Alltop](http://ruby.alltop.com/)